-- 1) Extend pathway to street curb in all cases. - 2) Ensure that the pathway joins the street at right angles. - Provide a standard steel bollard (refer to Detail Sheet 31: Bollards - Removable and Detail Sheet 32: Bollards- Permanent) where the entrance to a pathway is on a street. - Provide a concrete wheelchair ramp (refer to Detail Sheet 33: Wheelchair Ramp - Concrete), as required, where the entrance to a pathway is on a street and there is an existing concrete sidewalk. - 5) Provide an asphalt wheelchair ramp complete with depressed concrete curb (refer to Detail Sheet 34: Wheelchair Ramp Asphalt) as required, where the entrance to a pathway is on a street and there is no existing concrete sidewalk. - 6) Line up entrances for visual continuity where the pathway route crosses the street. - 7) Ensure that no catch basins are located at the entrance.
+- 1) Extend pathway to street curb in all cases. - 2) Ensure that the pathway joins the street at right angles. - Provide a standard steel bollard (refer to Detail Sheet 31: Bollards - Removable and Detail Sheet 32: Bollards- Permanent) where the entrance to a pathway is on a street. - Provide a concrete wheelchair ramp (as per Roads Construction Standard Specifications) as required, where the entrance to a pathway is on a street and there is an existing concrete sidewalk. - 5) Provide an asphalt wheelchair ramp complete with depressed concrete curb (refer to Detail Sheet 34: Wheelchair Ramp Asphalt) as required, where the entrance to a pathway is on a street and there is no existing concrete sidewalk. - 6) Line up entrances for visual continuity where the pathway route crosses the street. - 7) Ensure that no catch basins are located at the entrance.